dst78/burnell/README.md

 # Burnell :: Clock and Clock Divider

-- gatelength adjustable with pot

 ## Abstract
 This is a combined clock generator and clock divider module based on an Arduino Nano.

 ## Clock features
-Clock speed adjustable via potentiometer. (duh)
+- Clock speed adjustable via potentiometer between 10 and 300 BPM.
-Gate length adjustable via potentiometer.
+- Gate length adjustable via potentiometer and gate / trigger toggle switch.

-Pushbuttons for start/stop and reset.
+- Switches for start/stop and reset.

-Reset trigger output.
+- Reset trigger output.

-Clock outputs for beat, bar, 8ths, 16ths and 32ths.
+- Clock outputs for beat, bar, 8ths, 16ths and 32ths.

-Toggle switch to change modes between trigger and gate
-- In trigger mode the high state of any output is restricted to the length of the high state of the 16ths signal.
-- In gate mode any output the high-time depends on the gate length pot.
+## Function of the gate length control
+The gate length potentiometer varies the length of the high-state of an output between 5% and 95% of its interval.

+This makes the module useful for both triggers and to control envelopes and similar modules which require long gates.

+When the gate / trigger switch is in the trigger position then the high-state length of all outputs equals that of the 32ths output instead.
+You can still control the 32ths output gate length with the gate length potentiometer as before.

 ## Clock divider features
-The clock divider part has an external clock input though so you can use it to divide an external pulse just as well as the internal clock.
-By default the clock divider is normalled to the bar output of the clock.
+The clock divider section of the module has an external clock input so you can use it to divide an external pulse just as well as the internal clock.
+By default the clock divider is normalled to the bar output of the clock section.

 The divider can be switched between three modes, which changes the outputs to:
 - power of two: 2, 4, 8, 16, 32, 64, 128, 256
-- prime       : 2, 3, 5,  7, 11, 13,  17,  19
+- primes      : 2, 3, 5, 7, 11, 13, 17,  19
-- finbonacci  : 2, 3, 5,  8, 13, 21,  34,  55
+- fibonacci   : 2, 3, 5, 8, 13, 21, 34,  55

-When the main module is in trigger mode, all outputs will be high for the amount of time that the clock divider input is high.
-Is it in gate mode, then the high-time depends on the gate length pot.
+The gate / trigger toggle switch of the clock section affects the gate length of the clock divider in the same way that it affects the clock outputs.

 ## What's in the name
 The module was named after [Jocelyn Bell Burnell](https://en.wikipedia.org/wiki/Jocelyn_Bell_Burnell), who together with Antony Hewish first discovered Pulsars when she was a postgraduate student.
 Antony Hewish, her supervisor, was awarded the Nobel price in Physics for the discovery.
 Burnell herself was omitted.